rhd1213/rhd1213.github.io/another-page-2.md

 <dt>"R" is a homonym of "Egg" in Korean ("알"). </dt>
 <dd>R Lab endeavors to nurture superior mechanical engineers. <br>
 Any type of researchers in various fields are welcome! </dd>

+<dt>"Egg" has not only geometrically but also biologically stable structure. </dt>
+<dd>Hope to be stable and substantial! <br>
+Reinforce ourselves to spread out worldwide. </dd>
 </dl>
 <br>